geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 ##### **Geohot or Chenyu** [[00:40:21](https://www.youtube.com/watch?v=nNXwJ320Dww&t=2421)]
 Why not?
-Yeah, I think I've...
+Yeah, I think I've..
 Let's rewrite them from rusted to C, and then we can get them merged fast.
 VFIO has patches to export DMA ball.
 Yeah.